terabin/Gemini/README.md

   - Can restore last opened tabs per projects
   - Debug mode
   - Able to customize game executable and arguments with debug mode
+  - Automatic updater built-in so you can make sure you have the latest version

 ## Known bugs of current release